iShares Russell 2000 Growth ETF

 IWO

-IWO is an exchange-traded fund (ETF) that invests in small-cap growth stocks across various sectors.
+IWO is an exchange-traded fund (ETF) that tracks small-cap growth stocks across various industries.

-It provides diversified exposure to smaller companies with high-growth potential, aiming for capital appreciation.
+It provides diversified exposure to smaller companies with high growth potential, offering investors a way to target aggressive capital appreciation.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily